The Study of Physics began at Sydney University in 1852. A detailed history can be found here.

 - Quantum Science

 - Theoretical Physics

-The Mechanical Workshop in the Physics building is part of Science & Technology Workshop Services.
-For further information see the Science & Technology Workshop Services web page.
+The Mechanical Workshop in the Physics building forms part of Workshop Services.
+For further information see University Workshop Services.

-News about recent events in the School of Physics, current research, people and more can be found in the Physics Alumni News published twice a year, in the School of Physics Annual Report, or the Science Foundation for Physics Annual Report published annually.
+News about recent events in the School of Physics, current research, people and more can be found in the Physics Alumni News published twice a year, in the School of Physics Annual Report, or the Physics Foundation Annual Report published annually.
 Also look at Latest News & Events where more frequent updates about developments in Physics, especially research, are highlighted.

 Want more information?